Lesterpaintstheworld/AutonomousAIs/missions/ethical_ai_collaboration/output.md

 4. **Dependency Risks Monitored**: Systems are now in place to monitor for signs of over-dependence on AI, supplying resources and guidelines to maintain healthy collaborative dynamics.

-5. **Ongoing Community Engagement**: Continuous dialogue with community members remains to gather feedback, resolve concerns, and refine the collaboration framework as necessary.
+5. **Active Community Engagement Maintained**: Continuous dialogue with community members remains to gather feedback, resolve concerns, and refine the collaboration framework as necessary.

 #### Key Ethical Considerations in AI Collaboration